The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Autoregressive architecture of the Boltzmann distribution of pairwise interacting systems

-Consider a generic two-body interaction Hamiltonian of binary spin variables $x_i \in \{-1,1\}$, $H = -\sum_{i<j} J_{ij} x_i x_j - \sum_{i} h_i x_i$, where $J_{ij}$ are the interaction couplings and $h_i$ are the external fields.
-Taking into account a generic variable $x_i$ the elements of the hamiltonian can be grouped into the following five sets:
+Consider a generic two-body interaction Hamiltonian of binary spin variables $x_i \in \{-1,1\}$, $H = -\sum_{i<j} J_{ij} x_i x_j - \sum_{i} h_i x_i$, where the sets of $J_{ij}$ are the interaction couplings and $h_i$ are the external fields.
+Taking into account a generic variable $x_i$ the elements of the Hamiltonian can be grouped into the following five sets:

-where the dependence on the variable $x_i$ is made explicit.
-Substituting them in eq.\ref{eq:sigma_log}, we obtain:
+where the dependence on the variable $x_i$ has been made explicit.
+Substituting these expressions in Eq.~(\ref{eq:sigma_log}), we obtain:

 where: